miniwdl-ext/miniwdl-aws/README.md

 | `--fsap` | `MINIWDL__AWS__FSAP` | [EFS Access Point](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) ID, which workflow and task jobs will mount at `/mnt/efs` |
 | `--s3upload` | | (optional) S3 URI prefix under which to upload the workflow products, including the log and output files |

 Adding `--wait` makes the tool await the workflow job's success or failure, reproducing miniwdl's exit code. `--follow` does the same and also live-streams the workflow log.
+Without `--wait` or `--follow`, the tool displays the workflow job UUID and exits immediately.

-Arguments not consumed by `miniwdl_submit_awsbatch` are *passed through* to `miniwdl run` inside the workflow job; as are environment variables whose names begin with `MINIWDL__`, allowing override of any [miniwdl configuration option](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) (disable wih `--no-env`).
+Arguments not consumed by `miniwdl-aws-submit` are *passed through* to `miniwdl run` inside the workflow job; as are environment variables whose names begin with `MINIWDL__`, allowing override of any [miniwdl configuration option](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) (disable wih `--no-env`).
 See [miniwdl-aws.cfg](miniwdl-aws.cfg) for various options preconfigured in the workflow job container.

 ## Run directories on EFS